saman-rahbar/AI-Winter-School/README.md

 # AI-Winter-School
 UCalgary - Vision Lab tutorials

-Find the dataset in the data directory
+Find the dataset in the main directory